return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/rsi/rsi_91x_usb_c.rst

 .. c:function:: void rsi_disconnect(struct usb_interface *pfunction)

-    This function performs the reverse of the probe function, it deintialize the driver structure.
+    This function performs the reverse of the probe function, it deinitialize the driver structure.

     :param struct usb_interface \*pfunction:
         Pointer to the USB interface structure.